BFEdev/BFE.dev-solutions/quiz/block-scope-1_en.md

 The answer is obvious, `func()` returns a closure in which `a` is bound to 2.
 Same identifier `a` somehow refers to different values based on where `a` is, have you wondered how it is done?

-The answers are in ECMAScript specs.
+How this works could be found in ECMAScript spec.

 ## Evaluation - to get the value of identifier